nyaruka/goflow/docs/docs.md

 ## set_contact_timezone

 Can be used to update the timezone of the contact.
+The timezone is a localizable template and white space is trimmed from the final value.
+An empty string clears the timezone.
 A `contact_timezone_changed` event will be created with the corresponding value.

 <div class="input_action"><h3>Action</h3>```json
 {